NIKHILUTTAM/Kohler-agent/README.md

 Instead of manually searching through different documents, users can interact with a single AI assistant using natural language.

-The system retrieves relevant information from the enterprise knowledge base, provides it as context to the LLM, generates a grounded response, and optionally transforms the response into the format requested by the user.
+The system retrieves relevant information from the knowledge base, provides it as context to the LLM, generates a grounded response, and optionally transforms the response into the format requested by the user.

 ---

 # 🎯 Problem Statement

-Enterprise information is often distributed across multiple departments, documents, policies, and knowledge bases.
+Enterprise information is often distributed across multiple departments, policies, documents, and knowledge bases.

-Employees may need to:
+Employees and business users may need to:

 1. Find the correct document.
 2. Search for relevant information.